Home Up Feedback

-MemberOf Attribute
+group MemberOf Attribute

 The easiest method is to bind to the group object and use the IsMember method of the group object.
-You pass the AdsPath of the user (or other prospective member) to the method.
+You pass the ADsPath of the user (or other prospective member) to the method.
 IsMember returns True if the corresponding object is a direct member of the group, False otherwise.
 In a logon script, if the client is Windows 2000 or above, you can retrieve the Distinguished Name of the current user from the ADSystemInfo object and append the "LDAP://" moniker to construct the AdsPath.
 For example:

 Set objSysInfo = CreateObject("ADSystemInfo")